wp-plugins/revisr/readme.txt

 = Why aren't my commits being pushed to Bitbucket/GitHub? = This is either an authentication issue or the remote branch is ahead of yours.

-= Can I damage my site with this plugin? =
-Care should be taken when dealing with upgrades that depend on the database.
-Taking verified backups before and after major changes is always recommended.

 == Screenshots ==